MIvanchev/static-wine32/README.md

 ### Are external graphics drivers supported?

-Not yet.
-The project features a statically compiled Mesa with the open-source video drivers you're likely to need but there's no way to use dynamic libraries supplied by your hardware's vendor (i.e. Nvidia).
+No. The project features a statically compiled Mesa with the open-source video drivers you're likely to need but there's no way to use dynamic libraries supplied by your hardware's vendor (i.e. Nvidia).
 I'm working on allowing that because I understand the importance.
 If you have an Nvidia card static-wine32